-A student may be required to withdraw from the program for a breach of a College regulation.
+A student may be required to withdraw from the program for a breach of an NSAC or Dalhousie University regulation (i.e., class failure, plagiarism etc.).
 The student will be notified by the VP Academic of the reason for the required withdrawal.
 The student has the right to appeal the decision to the Graduate Coordinator.